-The wood comes from the felling of the Marabu plant, which overgrows large parts of Cuba and therefore has to be pruned continuously.
+The wood comes from the felling of the Marabu plant, which overgrows nature and therefore has to be pruned continuously.
 It is an invasive species that grows aggressively and is difficult to contain.

 Mainly by hand, but also mechanically, the Marabu is cut and the wood processed into CARBON charcoal and firewood for the local market.